apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 Configuring Grafana
 -------------------
-In Traffic Portal the :menuselection:`Other --> Grafana` menu item can be configured to display Grafana graphs using InfluxDB data.
+In Traffic Portal the :menuselection:`Other --> Grafana` menu item can be configured to display Grafana graphs using InfluxDB data (when not configured, this menu item will not appear).
 In order for this to work correctly, you will need two things:

 #.
 A :term:`Parameter` with the graph URL (more information below)
 #.
 The graphs created in Grafana.
 See below for how to create some simple graphs in Grafana.
 These instructions assume that InfluxDB has been configured and that data has been written to it.
 If this is not true, you will not see any graphs.